This set of Microbiology Questions and Answers for Experienced people focuses on “Utilization of Energy in Nonbiosynthetic Processes”.

 d) outer membrane

-Explanation: Porter or permease is a specific protein carrier molecule which is required in facilitated diffusion which combines reversibly with the solute molecules and releases it into the inside of cell.
+Explanation: Porter or permease is a specific protein carrier molecule that is required in facilitated diffusion which combines reversibly with the solute molecules and releases it into the inside of cell.

 7. Facilitated diffusion does not require metabolic energy.